 Pets are often treated as members of the family and owners rightly want to be sure they receive excellent medical treatment.
-Horse owners and farmers also want to ensure their animals are receiving the best possible veterinary care.

 But how can you be sure?